Planning a trip to Havasu Falls

 Dreaming of hiking through the desert red rocks to a beautiful blue waterfall?
 You’re not the only one!
 One of my bucket list experiences was to hike and experience Havasu Falls!
 I was lucky enough to hike to this fall in September 2017 for my 25th birthday.
 I began planning to visit months in advance and wasn’t even sure if I would get to go.
 As it is not the easiest task to visit the falls, this post here will outline the steps to help you start planning a trip to Havasu Falls.

 This beautiful fall is located at the bottom of the Grand Canyon in Arizona.
 Many flock to visit this waterfall every year, and with the hype the falls have gotten through social media, its popularity continues to grow.
 However, it is not as simple as showing up to the trailhead and making your way there.
 In order to get to Havasupai, where Havasu falls is located, you need a permit and are required to stay a minimum of three nights.
 Obtaining a permit itself can also be a bit of a headache.

 If you’re looking to visit Havasu Falls, this post is perfect for you.
 I outline what you need to know about the falls and reservations, as well as the steps needed to visit.
 By following these steps, planning your Havasu Falls trip doesn’t need to be as complicated as it seems.
 Planning a Havasu Falls trip can happen easily with the proper planning!

-UPDATE: Havasupai has extended its Temporary Tourism Suspension, it is not known when tourism will resume.
+UPDATE: Havasupai has extended its Temporary Tourism Suspension through June 2022

 Ready to visit the Havasu Falls?
 Here is my outline for planning a trip!